hadimsnj/SGRACEx1/README.md

-1.SGRACE is a high-performance dataflow architecture for graph convolutional and attention networks.
+1.SGRACE is a high-performance dataflow architecture for graph convolutional and attention networks that supports adaptive quantization and sparsity/pruning.

 You can find more information on SGRACE capabilities and performance here:

-https://ieeexplore.ieee.org/document/11108959
+SGRACE: Scalable Architecture for On-Device Inference and Training of Graph Attention and Convolutional Networks https://ieeexplore.ieee.org/document/11108959

 2.The DEMO directory includes bitstreams and python sources to test some of the capabilities of SGRACE.